 Ninety of our flats have been sold under the right to buy introduced for secure tenants by the 1985 Housing Act.
 Many of the flats have been sold again on the open market.
 Leaseholders benefit from the same level of service that we provide to tenants, except that they have responsibility for most of the repairs inside their flats.
 Charges to leaseholders are the same as for tenants, with contributions to planned (cyclical) maintenance, buildings insurance, repairs to shared areas added in, alongside an audit fee and ground rent.

 We provide cleaning services to shared areas of our flatted properties.
-Some cleaners are directly employed, others are employed through contractors.
+The majority of our cleaners are employed through contractors.
 The cleaning service will usually be provided each week and tasks include: